Protocol Design

 Core architecture and risk model for the Diffusal options protocol

 Diffusal is a decentralized options exchange where the protocol bears zero counterparty risk.
-This is achieved through a fundamental invariant: every option is minted as a pair (long + short), and the sum of all longs equals the sum of all shorts system-wide.
+This is achieved through a fundamental invariant: every option is created as a pair (long + short), and the sum of all longs equals the sum of all shorts system-wide.

-Short Position = Obligation to Pay
+Option Short = Obligation to Pay Intrinsic

-| Position Type | Obligation | Max Loss | Collateral Required |
+| Position Type | Obligation | Max Loss | Margin Required |

 |---|---|---|---|

-| Short Call | Pay max(0, spot - strike) at expiry | Unlimited (if spot → ∞) | Yes - must cover stressed scenarios |
+| Short Call | Pay max(0, spot - strike) at expiry | Unlimited (if spot → ∞) | Yes - equity must cover stressed scenarios |

-| Short Put | Pay max(0, strike - spot) at expiry | Strike price (if spot → 0) | Yes - must cover stressed scenarios |
+| Short Put | Pay max(0, strike - spot) at expiry | Strike price (if spot → 0) | Yes - equity must cover stressed scenarios |

-- At ETH 5,000 equity, healthy status, normal trading
+- At ETH $3000: $5,000 equity, healthy status, normal trading

-- At ETH 3,500 equity, healthy status, normal trading
+- At ETH $2700: $3,500 equity, healthy status, normal trading

-- At ETH 2,200 equity, warning zone
+- At ETH $2400: $2,200 equity, warning zone

-- At ETH 1,800 equity, unhealthy status → liquidated
+- At ETH $2200: $1,800 equity, unhealthy status → liquidated

 - At ETH $1500: Would be insolvent, but never reached because already liquidated